 Whether child pornography is offensive or legal in India has been discussed with the help of two case laws as provided hereunder.

 In the recent case of P.G.
-Sam Infant Jones v.
-State (2021), the Madras High Court led by Justice G.R.
-Swaminathan determined whether child pornography is an offence or not.
-In the present case, the petitioner had browsed downloaded, and transmitted child pornographic material by using Airtel sim through his e-mail and Facebook Account.
+Sam Infant Jones vs. State (2021), the Madras High Court, led by Justice G.R.
+Swaminathan, determined whether child pornography is an offence or not.
+In the present case, the petitioner had browsed, downloaded, and transmitted child pornographic material by using Airtel sim through his email and Facebook account.

-The respondent in the present case mentioned that the NCMEC (National Center for Missing and Exploited Children) is an international NGO that maintains a Cyber Tipline.
+The respondent in the present case mentioned that the National Center for Missing and Exploited Children (NCMEC) is an international NGO that maintains a cyber-tipline.
 A Memorandum of Understanding existed between the National Crime Records Bureau (NCRB) of India and NCMEC of the United States, which allows access to the material held by NCMEC.
-The petitioner was named in a Tipline complaint given to the respondent police.
+The petitioner was named in a tipline complaint given to the respondent police.
 It was also highlighted that the incident occurred about a year ago and looked to be a one-time occurrence.
 As a result, the petitioner was ordered to surrender his phone, sim card, and other relevant equipment to the respondent.

 The High Court’s observation

-The Hon’ble High Court noted that privately watching pornography will not be considered a crime.
-Also as of now, there is no law that forbids such private activities, and some even argue that they are protected under one’s right to free expression and privacy, guaranteed under the Indian Constitution.
-However, under Section 67-B of the Information Technology Act, 2000, every act relating to child pornography is punishable, therefore even watching child pornography is illegal.
+The high court noted that privately watching pornography will not be considered a crime.
+As of now, there is no law that forbids such private activities, and some even argue that they are protected under one’s right to free expression and privacy, guaranteed under the Indian Constitution.
+However, under Section 67B of the Information Technology Act, 2000, every act relating to child pornography is punishable; therefore, even watching child pornography is illegal.

 Laws playing a modest role